ay0408/Smooth-Private-Selection/README.md

 In Supplements.pdf, we provide the omitted proofs in the main paper.

 ## Importante Notes
-This study is not specialized for any particular analysis purpose, but rather aims to enhance the basic theory and mechanism regarding ${\it smooth\ sensitivity}$.
-In particular, this is the first study on private selection using ${smooth \ sensitivity}$, and we expect the research to expand in the future (cf. Future Directions below).
+This study is not specialized for any particular analysis purpose, but rather aims to enhance the basic theory and mechanisms regarding ${\it smooth\ sensitivity}$.
+In particular, this is the first study on private selection using ${smooth \ sensitivity}$, and we expect the research to widely expand in the future (cf. Future Directions below).
 In our experiments, we took the case of employing genome statistics as a score function for one example, and showed that the proposed method (SPS) does have the potential to provide higher accuracy than existing ${\it global \ sensitivity}$-based methods.
 Certainly, depending on the score function and data characteristics, ${\it global\ sensitivity}$-based methods may be superior (cf. discussion in Section V); however, in terms of increasing the possibilities for better score functions and options for differentially private selection mechanisms, this study will have a significant impact.

 ## Future Directions

-・For datasets with a large $m$, there will be less advantage of our method because $\max_r S(x,r)$ (in the SPS) becomes closer to $GS_{u,\mathcal{R}}$.
-Using this study as a starting point, we intend to develop methods that are valuable even for large datasets while extending our Theorems 2 and 3.

 ・Developing an optimal method for determining the values of $k$ and $l$ that provide the highest accuracy for each analysis data.
 (This will also be important in constructing algorithms for numeric queries.)